vturrisi/solo-learn/.github/CONTRIBUTING.md

 ## Coding Style

-Please follow our coding style and use [black](https://github.com/psf/black) with line lenght of 100.
+Please follow our coding style and use [black](https://github.com/psf/black) with line length of 100.
 We will update this section with a more hands-on guide.

 ## License
 By contributing to solo-learn, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.